teateatea/heartbreaker/A/Classes/1/Bespoke/Broja's Downtime.md

 [[home|Home]] | [[Open Table]] | [[Downtime Activities]] | **Broja's Downtime**
 ___
 # Fire-Proof Armour
-*A quote comes back from Phandalin, in Tor.*
+*A letter comes from Phandalin, in Tor.*

 > Mr. Broja,
 >
-> We are most encouraged by a request from a man of your stature, and have described several fitting options below.
-I sincerely believe that you will be most pleased with the possibilities we can bestow upon you.
+> We are most encouraged by a request from a man of your stature, and we sincerely believe that you will be more than satisfied with the pieces we provide.
+Please find the descriptions of several items from our catalogue that fit your specific needs below.
 >
-> If you require immediate protection, please choose a Ring as they do not require bespoke assembly.
+> If you require immediate protection, please choose a Ring as they do not require bespoke assembly, and can be sent immediately.
 >
 > Yours,
 > [[Modestia of House Revere]]
+>

 ___
 ### **Ring of Fire Resistance**